simonw/csvs-to-sqlite/README.md

                                  csvcol:dbcol(TYPE),...
       --filename-column TEXT     Add a column with this name and populate with CSV file name
-      --version                  Show the version and exit.
+      --no-index-fks             Skip adding index to foreign key columns created using --extract-column (default is to add them) --version                  Show the version and exit.
       --help                     Show this message and exit.